TERREMEMBER/znbase/docs/content/v2.0/benchmark/key-value-workload-ycql.md

 </ul>

-Use this benchmark to test the performance of YugabyteDB using a key-value workload.
+Use this benchmark to test the performance of ZNbaseDB using a key-value workload.

 ## Recommended configuration

 ### Cluster configuration

-For this benchmark, we will setup a three-node YugabyteDB cluster with a replication factor of `3`.
+For this benchmark, we will setup a three-node ZNbaseDB cluster with a replication factor of `3`.

 ### Machine configuration